-Students are restricted to apply to one school at each quality level, a factor that we exploit in one of our empirical strategies described below.
-The philosophy behind national and provincial model schools is that they are necessary to effectively train top-level manpower needed for China's development.
-In certain parts of China, such as Shenzhen, Xiamen, Shanghai and Changchun such schools have drawn criticism for being elitist and have been abolished conceptually. at each senior high school convert this information to a single index and grant admission to students whose index is above a cutoff score.
+To determine admission each senior middle school is provided with each student applicant's high school entrance examination and information on exceptional skills from the local education bureau.
+The files are sent in a sequential manner ensuring that the higher ranked schools have the privilege of recruiting the best students.23 Administrators at each senior high school convert this information to a single index and grant admission to students whose index is above a cutoff score.
 To verify whether students were truly assigned to type of schools based on the observables in our data we used an ordered probit regression of the rank of the school (unranked, affiliated with the ranked schools, provincial school and national school) on the incoming test scores and indicator variables for early admission or talent in subject areas.
 We then used our estimates to construct the predicted probability that each student was assigned to each school type.
 Assuming that each student attended the school type to which she had the highest predicted probability we compared these predicted assignments to the actual assignment.
-In total we find that 96.67% of the matches are accurate, leaving little room for any unobserved factor to potentially bias the estimates of equation $5.^{25}$
+In total we find that 96.67% of the matches are accurate,24 leaving little room for any unobserved factor to potentially bias the estimates of equation $5.^{25}$

 Simultaneity problem in peer effect estimation was first coined the "reflection problem" in Manski (1993), as it is similar to the problem of interpreting the almost simultaneous movements of a person and her reflection in a mirror.
 The problem occurs if the peer variable measures classmates' achievement at time T, which is obtained at the same time as one's own achievement.
 In our education production function, all the regressors are known (predetermined) at the time of regression, which in theory avoids simultaneity problems.
-Moreover, our peer variable is constructed using academic scores measured immediately prior to any interactions among classmates, which captures the background
+Moreover, our peer variable is constructed using academic scores measured immediately prior to any interactions among classmates, which captures the background of one's peers.
+We argue that a student's current performance is not a function of the current outcomes of his or her peers, but rather depends on peer quality used to form the student body.
+Manski notes that if the transmission of peer effects really follows this temporal pattern, the identification problem is alleviated.